statisticalbiotechnology/cb2030/questions/clustering.md

 1. How much is the running time of the algorithm affected by the strating guesses in k-means clustering?
  > The starting guess might effect the number of iteration you have to d before converging.

- 1. In case of the k-means clustering: Is there a way to find out that the k-means clustering is not a good model for clustering due to overlapping clusters by algorithms?
+ 1. *I:* In case of the k-means clustering: Is there a way to find out that the k-means clustering is not a good model for clustering due to overlapping clusters by algorithms?
  > By definition, K-means clusters do not overlap.

 1. Once surpassed the linear boundaries of k-means with the kernel transformation proposed by the support vector machines, which would be the next bottleneck or limit to take into account while clustering?`